 Cars to SUVs

-- almost no change in gasoline car use (i.e. Light-Duty Gasoline Vehicles)
+- 25% decrease in gasoline car use (i.e. Light-Duty Gasoline Vehicles)

 Increase in semi-trailer trucks

 Figure 3: From 1990 to 2016 there has been a dramatic increase in the use of semi-trailer trucks (i.e. Heavy-Duty Diesel + Heavy-Duty Gasoline Vehicles) to transport goods.

 There also appears to be a shift from railways to trucks, although rail transport emissions have also grown since 2002.*

 From 1990 to 2016, there has been a 180% increase in heavy-duty (i.e. semi-trailer) trucks.
 In other words, we are using semi-trailer trucks over 2½ times as much as we were in 1990.